 When you’re nervous there is a tendency to speak too fast.
 Your heart is usually racing and so your words follow suit.
 The problem with this is when you don’t leave any pauses in between your sentences you make it really hard for your audience to follow what you’re saying.
 Make a conscious effort to slow down and don't worry, you’re not speaking as slowly as you think you are.

 5. Make eye contact with audience members one by one

 Richard Branson once said that when you need to speak in front of a crowd, close your mind to the fact that you’re on a stage with hundreds of people watching you and instead imagine yourself in a situation where you’d be comfortable speaking to a group.
 He likes to imagine he’s in a dining room telling a story to friends over dinner.
-Work your way around the room making eye contact with each person and it will feel more like an intimate conversation.
+He works his way around the room making eye contact with each person so it feels more like an intimate conversation.

 6. Remember that the audience likes you

 Remember, at a wedding everyone in the audience is there in high spirits and full to brim with good will.
 They aren’t there to heckle you and they’re not expecting a perfectly polished performance.
 They want to hear from and want you to do well so try not to be too hard on yourself.
 Relax and enjoy the moment.

 What about you?
 Can you share any great tips that have worked for you?